 The waivers for participating in PCA events are listed below.
-We recommend downloading the most current version of the form from the website (or verify your preprinted forms are still current) as changes do occur.
+Each Region may obtain them from PCA's national office.
+We recommend downloading the most current version of the form from the website to print or verify that your preprinted forms are still current, as changes occur from time to time.
+(Note: All printing, scanning, or copying of waiver forms must be in COLOR.)

-- 1. Release and Waiver of Liability, Assumption of Risk and Indemnity Agreement (example presented on page 159) - 2.
-Waiver and Release of Liability and Indemnity Agreement for Minors as Observers Only (example presented on page 162) - 3.
-Waiver and Release of Liability and Indemnity Agreement for Minors in Restricted Areas,

-Driving or Riding (example presented on page 161) - 4.
-Parental Consent Release, and Waiver Form Minors in Touring Laps Only (example presented on page 160) - 5.
-Junior Participation Program Minor's Assumption of Risk Acknowledgment (example presented on page 163)
+- 1. Release and Waiver of Liability, Assumption of Risk and Indemnity Agreement (example presented on page 169) - 2.
+Parental Consent Release, and Waiver Form Minors in Touring Laps Only (example presented on page 170) - 3.
+Waiver and Release of Liability and Indemnity Agreement for Minors as Observers Only (example presented on page 172) - 4.
+Waiver and Release of Liability and Indemnity Agreement for Minors in Restricted Areas, Driving or Riding (example presented on page 171) - 5.
+Junior Participation Program Minor's Assumption of Risk Acknowledgment (example presented on page 173)